 With the stateroom forward

 , there are views to either side.
 In fact the square footage of this cabin is probably greater.
 Access to the chain locker is through the forward bulkhead behind the bed's headboard.
 For those who plan to do a lot of anchoring, it might be necessary to occasionally access this locker to arrange the chain or tie it down so that it does not become tangled.
 Most owners we know would not like to be trampling on their guests beds to do that chore.
-In either case, Riviera takes full advantage of the storage space available under the berths, along with built in bedside tables, a vanity, and cedar-lined hanging lockers.

 The 50 Enclosed Flybridge offers a surprising amount of roominess for a 50-footer, but part of the reason for that is that she is really a 50-footer (15.24 m).
 With a displacement of 57,607 lbs.
 (26,130 kgs.), she falls right in the middle between the heaviest and lightest boats in class.
 That is a good sign.